MELISSA BLOCK, Host:

 ANDERSON: It does weigh on me.
 It's not something that would prevent me from doing the job that I'm required to do.
 It's not something that would - I would question in the heat of battle or anything like that.

 BOWMAN: And he admits that firing a missile from thousands of miles away also nags at him.

 ANDERSON: I'm so far removed, you know?
 Here we are at a remote location, far away from battlefield.
 I can't really see - I can't physically put my eyes on it.
 I have a camera.

 BOWMAN: Anderson says before he fires any missile, a superior officer near the battlefield will have to give the okay, not just based on the Predator's pictures, but intelligence analysts and sources, soldiers on the ground watching a target - all are supposed to work together to prevent mistakes.

 ANDERSON: Whatever shot I may have to take, I feel confident that it's going to be the correct thing to do considering the circumstances.

 BOWMAN: That's what happened in June of last year when President Bush made this announcement about terrorist leader Abu Musab al-Zarqawi.

-President GEORGE W. BUSH: Good morning.
-Last night in Iraq, the United States military forces killed the terrorist al-Zarqawi.
+GEORGE W: Good morning.
+Last night in Iraq, United States military forces killed the terrorist al-Zarqawi.
 6:15 Baghdad time, special operation forces acting on tips and intelligence from Iraqis confirmed Zarqawi's location and delivered justice to the most wanted terrorist in Iraq.

-Captain CHAD MINOR (Predator Pilot, Air Force): More emphasis is going towards this technology.
+CHAD MINOR: More emphasis is going towards this technology.